alordash/date-parser/README-EN.md

 Can return event description without date-related words.
 It uses my realization of **[Damerau-Levenshtein algorithm](https://github.com/alordash/damerau-levenshtein)** to properly parse words even if they are written with mistakes.
 **Supports Russian and English languages.**
+Easy to use, this library allows you to determine dates with absolute precision using a variety of parameters.

 # Documentaion